mdimitrova769/HW1/README.md

 - The project is a submission for HW1

 ## What API does this project implement?
-- The API description of the project is here
+- The API description of the project is http://cs.iit.edu/~virgil/cs445/mail.spring2022/homeworks/HW-1/docs/index.html
-- The documentation and the description of the project is here
+- The documentation and the description of the project is http://cs.iit.edu/~virgil/cs445/mail.spring2022/homeworks/HW-1/hw1.html

 ## How do I run and build the project?